kivy/kivy/doc/sources/gettingstarted/layouts.rst

     RelativeLayout: Child widgets are positioned relative to the layout.
     GridLayout:     Widgets are arranged in a grid defined by the `rows` and `cols` properties.
+    PageLayout:     Used to create a simple multi-page layouts, in a way that allows easy flipping from one page to another using borders.
     StackLayout:    Widgets are stacked in a `lr-tb` (left to right then top to bottom) or `tb-lr` order.